lyrium/how-to-dee/README.md

 **If I applied to a job at your company:** Take this as a verbose cover letter.
 My resumé tells you what I can do; this will tell you who I am.
 That said, this document is in flux, and changes depending on the company I'm at.

 ## As a human...
 I was born to a Thai mother and a Japanese/Malay father.
 I grew up in Singapore, spending summers in balmy Chiang Rai.
-I'm a sci-fi geek, video game player, middling writerer, hobbyist developer, and I barbecue more food than strictly necessary.
+I'm a sci-fi geek, video game player, middling writer, hobbyist developer, and I barbecue more food than strictly necessary.

 I never went to college, so everything I know is thanks to Stack Overflow, Reddit, and countless brilliant mentors who give their time and energy helping.